cloud-elements/multi-tool/README.md

 ### Custom invalidators:
 It is possible to use custom invalidators to customize when `multi-tool` should assume an already successfully installed package should be updated.
 This is accomplished via a higher-order function passed as an argument upon `require`.
-The function is provided the package `name`, the package `version`, and how many milliseconds `ago` it was last successfully installed and is executed on your behalf upon each `install`.
-The function should return a `Boolean` value which when true will invalidate the previously successfully installed package and reinstall.
+The invalidator function is executed upon each `install`.
+The invalidator function is provided the package `name`, the package `version`, and how many milliseconds `ago` the package at hand was last successfully installed.
+The invalidator function should return a `Boolean` value which when true will invalidate the previously successfully installed package and reinstall.

 #### Invalidate always:
 ```javascript